Jinja City – Things To See, Do, & Where To Stay

 How to Get There & Around

 Getting to Jinja is easy whether you are connecting from Kampala or direct from Entebbe airport.
-If you are not sure of how to get there, don’t struggle; just contact Airport Taxi Uganda for transfer services.
+If you are not sure of how to get there, don’t struggle, contact EAE for airport pick up to Jinja.

 There are always online to answer any question posed by a client.
 Feel fill to ask any question about Uganda or transfer services from Kampala/Entebbe to Jinja.
 Their services are unmatched and worth the money paid.